The character of topological groups, via bounded systems, Pontryagin--van Kampen duality and pcf theory: Shelah's theory of possible cofinalities

-Shelah's Strong Hypothesis is originally stated as ``for each singular $\kappa$, the pseudopower of $\kappa$ is $\kappa^+$''.
-Its equivalence to the version presented here, which is much more convenient for our purposes, is due to Shelah.\footnote{The more involved direction follows from Theorem 6.3 of \cite{Sh420}.
-For the other direction: If $\kappa$ is such that $\op{pp}(\kappa)>\kappa^+$, then in particular $\cof[\kappa]^{\cof(\kappa)}>\kappa^+$, and we may (e.g., by Lemmata 3.4 and 3.8 in \cite{Rinot}) arrange that $\cof(\kappa)=\alephes$.} The adjective ``Strong'' in SSH means that there is a yet weaker hypothesis, but SSH is in fact quite weak.
-In particular, its failure implies the existence of large cardinals in the Dodd-Jensen core model.\footnote{The failure of SSH at $\kappa$ implies that in the Dodd-Jensen core model, there is a measurable $\lambda\le\kappa$, moreover $o(\lambda)=\lambda^{++}$.
+\emph{Shelah's Strong Hypothesis (SSH)} is the statement that for each uncountable $\kappa$ with $\cof(\kappa)=\alephes$, $\cof([\kappa]^\alephes)=\kappa^+$.
+SSH follows, for example, from the Generalized Continuum Hypothesis.
+Shelah's Strong Hypothesis was originally stated differently, but was shown in \cite[Theorem 6.3]{Sh420} to be equivalent to the variation adopted here.\footnote{In fact, only the main implication is provided there.
+For the other implication: If $\kappa$ is such that $\op{pp}(\kappa)>\kappa^+$, then in particular $\cof[\kappa]^{\cof(\kappa)}>\kappa^+$, and we may (e.g., by Lemmata 3.4 and 3.8 in \cite{Rinot}) arrange that $\cof(\kappa)=\alephes$.} The adjective ``Strong'' in SSH means that there is a yet weaker hypothesis, but SSH is in fact quite weak.
+In particular, its failure implies the consistency of large cardinals.\footnote{ The failure of SSH at $\kappa$ implies that in the Dodd--Jensen core model, there is a measurable $\lambda\le\kappa$, moreover $o(\lambda)=\lambda^{++}$.
 The exact consistency strength of SSH was established by Gitik in \cite{GitikSCH89, GitikSCH91}.}

 Following is the concluding Theorem 6.3 of \cite{Sh420}.
 The simplicity of the proof given here is due to the reformulation of SSH.